 The same six categories, scored directly across the metrics that matter for training outcomes:

-I’ve never seen a puzzle toy fix a reactive dog.
-I’ve never seen an automatic ball launcher build a reliable recall.
-Those aren’t the right tools for those problems.
+I have never seen a puzzle toy fix a reactive dog.
+I have never seen an automatic ball launcher build a reliable recall.
+Those are not the right tools for those problems.
 Match the toy to the root cause, not the visible symptom.

 The single biggest mistake people make when buying interactive dog toys is ignoring their dog’s drive level.
-A puzzle toy that’s perfect for a laid-back Basset Hound will do approximately nothing for a working-line Belgian Malinois.
+A puzzle toy that is perfect for a laid-back Basset Hound will do approximately nothing for a working-line Belgian Malinois.
 The wrong choice can actively reinforce problem behaviors rather than solving them.
-If you’re unsure about how much exercise your dog actually needs, start there.
+If you are unsure about how much exercise your dog actually needs, start there.

 Working breeds, terriers, herding breeds

 German Shepherds, Malinois, Border Collies, Huskies, Jack Russells, most rescue mixes.
 A flirt pole is the best interactive dog toy for this group, full stop.
 These dogs have strong prey drive that needs a direct outlet before anything else works.
-See How to Train a High Prey Drive Dog for the full approach.
+For the high-drive case, see flirt pole for high energy dogs.

 Most Labs, Goldens, sporting breeds